robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        Log   this is not executed

-The `robot:stop-on-failure` and its recursive variant `robot:recursive-stop-on-failure` can be used to alter the default continue behavior of Teardowns and Templates:
+The `robot:stop-on-failure` and its recursive variant `robot:recursive-stop-on-failure` can also be used to alter the default continue behavior of Teardowns and Templates:

 In the example below, the 2nd teardown2 keyword will not be executed in case